 At its heart, assessment is about continuous improvement—helping our students do better because we are more conscious about the way we plan, about our expectations for students, and whether our programs allow students to demonstrate their knowledge/skills.
-If we can view assessment as a tool for ongoing program improvement, we may no longer view it as a chore.
+Assessment is a tool for ongoing program improvement.

 For more information on Assessment refer to the attached Assessment Orientation file.
 Assessment Orientation